calliecameron/mint-encrypted-install/README.md

 Note: Mint 18 itself is still in beta, so it maybe isn't a good idea to use this on a real machine just yet.
 I have tried it in various configurations in VirtualBox, and it seems to work fine there.

+[1] You can install multiple Linux systems *inside* the same encrypted container (using different logical volumes as `/`), and the bootloader will pick those up just fine.
+But if you want to dual-boot alongside something else (e.g. Windows), that has to use an unencrypted partition outside the container.

 Usage